Introduction: DIY Armored Motorcycle Pants Upgrade

 Step 2: And What Do We Need to Do It?

 Given the nature of the project, what you need will depend on what you decide to do, what you already have, and how you like to do things.
 In my case I ended up using the items on the following, non-exhaustive list.
 Most links are to either Amazon or Ebay if possible to make things easier to find.

 - Some Jeans - I used my favorite pair of Bilt Iron Workers Camo Cargo Pants.
 They are decent, MC specific pants that already had decent kevlar reinforcement panels and pockets for hip and knee armor.
 But if you don't have some kevlar pants to cannibalize, you could even use normal jeans if you wanted to.

 - Sewing machine - A strongish sewing machine is recommendable.
 I used a Singer 9960 Quantum Stylist Computarized Sewing Machine.
-While this machine certainly wouldn't be recommended for such heavy duty sewing, it worked fine with some use of the hand wheel.
+While this machine certainly wouldn't be recommended for such heavy duty sewing, it worked fine and ploughed through easy enough.

 - Reinforcement fabric- 1 full yard is needed.
 I used a technical fabric specifically and explicitly designed for motorcycle gear, and I'd recommend you do the same.
 However if it came to it, Cordura or any other high denier or abrasion resistant fabric would be better than nothing.